-Other types of rice contain both amylose and amylopectin; the stickiness of the rice depends on the proportion between the two.
-So, while a higher amylose content means you can count on a pot of standard long grain white rice (19 to 23 percent) means it will turn out nice and fluffy, the lower amylose content in short grain white rice causes the grains to stick together.
+Other types of rice contain two types of starch—amylose and amylopectin—and the stickiness of the rice depends on the proportion between the two.
+While a higher amylose content in long-grain white rice (19 to 23 percent) means it will turn out nice and fluffy, the lower amylose content in short-grain white rice (12 to 19 percent) causes the grains to stick together.
 Sticky rice, on the other hand, contains a maximum of 1 percent amylose and a very high concentration of amylopectin, making it very sticky when cooked.

-Uses for Sticky Rice
+Sticky Rice Uses

-Sticky rice is used throughout Asia.
-In Chinese cooking, sticky rice is used in both sweet and savory dishes, including desserts, as a stuffing in duck, and in dumplings such as Shumai and Zongzi.
-While most recipes call for steaming or boiling the sticky rice, it can also be stir-fried or you can cook it like Italian risotto.
+Sticky rice is used in a variety of dishes, including desserts, as a stuffing in duck, and in dumplings such as shumai and zongzi.
+While most recipes call for steaming or boiling the sticky rice, it can also be stir-fried or cooked like Italian risotto.